fit-ctu-discord/honza-botner/README.md

 and if it reaches the specified threshold, the bot pins the message so other people can see it in the future.

-#### 3rd party
+### 3rd party features

-We do not yet provide any functionality that works with a 3rd party functionality.
+We do not yet provide any functionality that works with a 3rd party features.

 ## License